xBalzerRRC/comp-3021-final/README.md

 ## Strategy Pattern

 In this file the Strategy Pattern is employed to avoid the use of repetitive code when processing service charges across different banking account modules.
 Calling a strategy pattern that uses a method instead of invoking the method itself allows us to reuse the same code across multiple different classes without needing to write it individually for each one.

+## Observer Pattern

+The observer pattern was used in this application to notify clients of any large transactions made on their account or when their account balance falls below a specific threshold.